rareranger/ps4jbandroid/README.md

 # ps4jbandroid

-pOOBs4 PS4 exploit for v9.0 + automatic gold hen android app
+pOOBs4 PS4 exploit for v9.0 + automatic gold hen android app + Exploit USB Mountting

 # About
 This is an android app that creates a http server and serves the pOOBs4 exploit.
 After the exploit is loaded the GoldHen payload is sent automatically.